KennethNweke/NetworkHardening/README.md

 ## Objective

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The Network Hardening project aimed to establish a secure network topology.
+The primary focus was to enhance the security and resilience of a network by applying various hardening techniques by identifying vulnerabilities, implementing security controls, and follow best practices to protect network infrastructure from potential threats.

 ### Skills Learned
 - Advanced understanding of SIEM concepts and practical application.